 Q: Which of your books are Sapphic?

 Q: Which of your books have Jewish main characters?

-A: Cool for the Summer will be my first novel to star one, but you can find Jewish main characters at the heart of my stories in The Radical Element (“Daughter of the Book”) and It’s a Whole Spiel ("Two Truths and an Oy"), and well as the upcoming That Way Madness Lies ("I Bleed"), and Out of Our League ("Volley Girl").
+A: Cool for the Summer will be my first novel to star one, but you can also find them helming my stories in The Radical Element (“Daughter of the Book”), It’s a Whole Spiel ("Two Truths and an Oy"), and That Way Madness Lies ("I Bleed"), and Out of Our League ("Volley Girl").
 I've been working on several more, so keep an eye out!